hongqiangyan/hongqiangyan.github.io/_pages/about.md

 ## WORKING IN PROGRESS
-* __"Effects of Soil Erosion on Mean Yield and Production Risk"__ with  Roderick Rejesus, Le Chen, and Serkan Aglasan
+* __"Estimating the Impact of Soil Erosion on Mean Yield and Yield Risk: Evidence from US County-Level Data"__ with  Roderick Rejesus, Le Chen, and Serkan Aglasan
 * __"Non-parametric Estimation of Risk Preferences"__ with Xiaoyong Zheng and Zheng Li
 * __"Data-Driven Estimates of Structural Change in the Demand for Multiple Peril Crop Insurance"__ wirh Barry Goodwin